Armenak Khanperyants Military Aviation University: History

 It was established on 14 April 1992.
 By the decision No. 420 of the Government of Armenia, the Republican Aero Club and Arzni Airport were transferred to the subordination of the Ministry of Defense.
 On 1 April 2005, the university was named after Marshal of Aviation Sergei Khudyakov, using the Armenian version of his name.
 In 2013, the institute admitted 5 women in 2013, the first military academy to do so.
 The next year, the Vazgen Sarkissian Military University admitted its first group of female cadets.
 Now, in 2020, the Prime Minister of Armenia’s wife has formed the first all-women military unit in the ancient country’s history.
 Since 2015, a course program on "Human Rights" has operated in the university.
 In 2019, the complex of the Vazgen Sargsyan Military University was merged with the aviation university's complex.
 In May of that philanthropist Mikael Vardanyan donated 43 million drams worth of exercise equipment to both universities.
+In 2023, it was merged with the Vazgen Sargsyan Military University and transformed into the Vazgen Sargsyan Military Academy.
+The decision was made in light of declining enrollment at both universities.